A US-style migration debate is taking over Britain’s election - with a Trump acolyte leading the charge - KESQ

 There are other things to worry about, in any case.
 Jaywick, statistically England’s most deprived neighborhood, is comprised of ramshackle rows of beachside chalets, each third or fourth home boarded up like a blackened tooth.
 Residents here have many grievances – the roads, the health service, the schools – but concerns about immigration underpin almost every one.

-And after last week’s European Parliament elections, in which the UK no longer plays a part, some see a movement brewing.
+And after the European Parliament elections this month, in which the UK no longer plays a part, some see a movement brewing.
 “It’s not just here.
 It’s France, Netherlands, Germany, they’ve all got the same crisis,” says Karen French, a Reform supporter, sipping coffee and eating a sausage bap by the shore.
 “I’ve seen their votes and they’re all starting to head towards (the) far right as well.”

 A political storm gathers